sherrymax/acs-examples/acs-advanced-search-custom-templates/readme.md

 * share-form-config.xml - This file has the `search-form` where the user enters the search criteria.

-> In ADP the location of files in SHARE container will be:
+In Alfresco Demo Platform (ADP), the location of files in SHARE container will be:

 ```
 1. /usr/local/tomcat/webapps/share/WEB-INF/classes/alfresco/share-config.xml
 2. /usr/local/tomcat/webapps/share/WEB-INF/classes/alfresco/share-form-config.xml
 ```
+> Note for ADP Users : These files will be in the SHARE container.
+Hence you've to shell into container by running `./adp.py shell share` followed by `cd /usr/local/tomcat/webapps/share/WEB-INF/classes/alfresco/` and `vim share-config.xml`

 These files have to be updated for a custom Advanced Search on a certain document type.

-## Step 1: Update in share-config.xml
+## Step 1: Update the share-config.xml
 ``` xml
 <config evaluator="string-compare" condition="AdvancedSearch">
     <advanced-search>